Extra-dimensional axion patterns: Motivation and summary

+In this work, we will focus on the critical role of the KK tower in solving the strong CP problem in the full parameter space of both flat and curved Randall-Sundrum (RS)~\cite{Randall:1999ee,Randall:1999vf} scenarios.
 We will prove that an extra-dimensional bulk axion can either give rise to $1$ canonical axion or a set of $N$ deviated QCD maxions predicted by the sum rule~\eqref{eq:sum-rule}, that is~\textit{maxions are the non-canonical solutions of generic extra spacetime dimensional models} (assuming that QCD is the only source of PQ breaking).
-This conclusion holds for any number of dimensions, in either flat~\cite{Antoniadis:1990ew,Arkani-Hamed:1998jmv} or curved Randall-Sundrum (RS)~\cite{Randall:1999ee,Randall:1999vf} scenarios.
 The two possible patterns that can arise are shown schematically in Fig.~\ref{fig:schematic}, represented by an orange or a blue line.
 The first indicates a canonical QCD axion solution, where all but one mode are decoupled from the solution to the strong CP problem.
-The second type of pattern -- discussed, to the best of our knowledge, for the first time in this work -- corresponds to the extra-dimensional QCD maxion scenario, where no single axion is found close to the canonical band.
-As we will show, such patterns arise commonly in the regime $R^{-1} \lesssim m_{\rm PQ}$, and encode a mapping to the properties of the fundamental higher-dimensional bulk axion.
+The second type of pattern corresponds to the extra-dimensional QCD maxion scenario, where no single axion is found close to the canonical band.
+Such maximal mixing regimes arise if $A \,\mu_1/m_{\rm PQ} \lesssim 1$, with $\mu_1$ denoting the lightest graviton mass and $A$ the warping factor associated with the curvature of the extra dimension.
+Such curvature can take the QCD maxions further out of the canonical line, and separate significantly the zero-mode from the rest of the KK tower; this is representated by the dashed blue line in Fig.~\ref{fig:schematic}.

-Some of these patterns could be generated by other frameworks, namely the string axiverse~\cite{Gendler:2023kjt} and Grand Unified Theories~\cite{Agrawal:2022lsp}, possibly in regimes not yet explored.
-Our ultimate goal would be to find which exotic patterns survive the scrutiny of phenomenological probes, that constrain differently the UV models, in order to finally point towards new regions of signal for the QCD axion(s) and their origin.
-In this work, we take the first step in this direction, by exploring the variety of constraints on exotic multiple axion patterns from models with extra spacetime dimensions.
+The aim of our work is to, first, characterize fully the axion patterns stemming from extra dimensions and show how the location of the KK modes encodes a mapping to the fundamental properties of the higher-dimensional bulk axion.
+In flat extra-dimensional scenarios, the mass spectrum and the KK couplings have been previously computed in a series of works~\cite{Dienes:1999gw,Dienes:2011ja,Dienes:2011sa}.
+Nonetheless, we will obtain a general formalism from which we will re-derive these results and extend them to the case of a warped extra dimension.
+Moreover, we will obtain generalized expressions for the eigenvalues and eigenvector equations that apply to a broader class of higher-dimensional axion models with arbitrary compactifications and number of spacetime dimensions, whose relevance extends beyond the scope of our work.